IOxCyber/Cloud-Certs/Azure AZ-500/ImplementPlatformProtection/Configure-Net-Sec1.md

 [2]: Customer-owned services refer to services or resources that are owned and managed by the customer themselves.
 These services can be hosted in Azure or in an on-premises environment.

+[3]: Global content delivery network (CDN) refers to a distributed network of servers located around the world that stores copies of web content(images, videos, scripts, and other static or dynamic files) & delivers to end-users with high performance and low latency.

+[4]: refers to a service or set of services that optimize the delivery of web applications to end-users.
+These services provide various capabilities to enhance the performance, availability, and security of web applications, ensuring a better user experience. or
+An application delivery service in Azure is like a specialized team that helps ensure your web applications reach users quickly, reliably, and securely.